 In 2003, ASTRO created the Survivor Circle as a way to honor cancer survivors.
 Each year, ASTRO partners with two local patient support organizations and features them at the Survivor Circle in the Exhibit Hall at the Annual Meeting.
 It was our hope that by partnering with local organizations in the states that host our meeting, we would be able to not only give back to the states we visit, but also help raise awareness of these important organizations among our members.

 ASTRO established the Survivor Circle Award to honor cancer survivors in the cities where its Annual Meeting is held.
 This award recognizes local cancer survivors who give back to the community.
-The winner recieves a cash prize of $1,000 and is recognized at the Award Ceremony at the Annual Meeting, as well as at the ASTRO booth at the Annual Meeting.
+The winner receives a cash prize of $1,000 and is recognized at the Award Ceremony at the Annual Meeting, as well as at the ASTRO booth at the Annual Meeting.
 The deadline for the Survivor Circle Award winner Theresa Keresztes.
 Theresa, who is a breast cancer survivor, will receive her award on Tuesday, September 27 at the ASTRO Annual Meeting in Boston.

 Learn more about the Survivor Circle Award.

 Each year we offer two Survivor Circle grants of $8,500 to non-disease site specific cancer support organizations in the states that we visit during our annual scientific meeting.
 The Survivor Circle Grant program is an excellent opportunity for support organizations to advance their projects and get some recognition in the ASTRO community.
 Congratulations to the 2016 Survivor Circle Grant recipients Boston Cancer Support and The Samfund.
 They will be recognized at the 2016 ASTRO Annual Meeting, September 25-28, 2016, in Boston.

 Learn more about the Survivor Circle Grant.